monitora-media/django-sql-tagger/README.md

                                 `/myapp/views.py` and you want to replace `/myapp/` with `a/`, you would add `(r'^myapp/', 'a/')` to the list.

+### Tagging precision

+The tagger automatically adds comments to SQL queries, pointing to the place in the code where the query was executed.
+It tries to be clever in finding the right stack frame.
+Therefore it ignores all stack frames that don't belong to `SQL_TAGGER_CODE_ROOT` and anything that subclasses `Model` or `QuerySet`.

+If you have a utility method that you call from multiple places, you may want to ignore it by adding `@django_sql_tagger.ignore_below` to the method.
+This annotation makes django-sql-tagger look only at the stack frames that were created before the annotated method was called.

 ### Tagging transactions

 This app monkey-patches `transaction.atomic`, so no changes to your code are necessary. `transaction.atomic`